 Registan was the main shopping area of Samarkand long before buildings were constructed here.
 All travellers and merchants who expected accommodation, good baths and, above all, trade, inevitably reached this place.
-The square was used for meetings, proclamations of decrees, but also punishments and executions.
-To this day, Registan retains the importance of being the center of the city’s public life, commerce and crafts.
+The square was used for meetings, proclamations of decrees, and also punishments and executions.
+To this day, Registan retains the importance of being the centre of the city’s public life, commerce and crafts.

 Originally, the square was covered by sand, which is the reason for its name: Registan means “sandy place” in Persian.

 In 1888, the British statesman and later Viceroy of India George Curzon visited Registan Square in Samarkand.
 Although some of the buildings were badly damaged by earthquakes at the time, he called Registan the magnificent public square in the world.
 He said that no European city had a square that came close to the Registan in simplicity and granularity.